WulfHouse/Quarry/docs/specification/08-tooling.md

 --------------------------------------------------------------------------------

-To make Pyrite's goal of widespread developer adoption measurable rather than purely aspirational, the ecosystem provides a public metrics dashboard at quarry.dev/metrics that displays real-time, verifiable data about language performance, safety, learning, and adoption.
+To make Pyrite's goal of widespread developer adoption measurable rather than purely aspirational, the ecosystem provides a public metrics dashboard at (aspirational: quarry.dev/metrics) that displays real-time, verifiable data about language performance, safety, learning, and adoption.